Globally, it is an established fact that telecommunications companies are prime targets for cyber-attacks often via a compromised web security system.

 ● Network crashes from excessive overloading

-We adopted a whole-system approach to addressing our client’s web security and bandwidth misuse challenge through extensive communication, a joint review of their identified pain-points, and provided innovative leadership in the deployment of our world-class web security solution.
+We adopted a whole-system approach to addressing our client’s web security and bandwidth misuse challenge through extensive communication, a joint review of their identified pain points, and provided innovative leadership in the deployment of our world-class web security solution.

-During the various strategy sessions, we had with our client’s internal IT team to clearly understand their pain points, we discovered the peculiarities around their IT environments and its influence on the identified web security gaps.
+During the various strategy sessions, we had with our client’s internal IT team to clearly understand their pain points, we discovered the peculiarities around their IT environments and their influence on the identified web security gaps.

 After the problem discovery, we organized pre-deployment sessions to agree on a deployment approach for the web security system we were proffering.

-In 8 weeks, we had solved the challenge ensuring that all internet users went outside the network to the internet through a web proxy.
+In 8 weeks, we had solved the challenge of ensuring that all internet users went outside the network to the internet through a web proxy.

 201% ROI generated in 24 months